popkinj/geojson2czml/README.md

 # GeoJSON2CZML
 Convert [GeoJSON](https://geojson.org/) to [CZML](https://github.com/AnalyticalGraphicsInc/czml-writer/wiki/CZML-Guide), Cesium Markup Language.
-This is the file format that [Cesium](https://cesium.com/platform/cesiumjs/) supports.
+This is the file format that [Cesium](https://cesium.com/platform/cesiumjs/) uses.
 Only point feature types are currently supported.

 Configure how attributes are stored in the GeoJSON.
 Specify the names of the date, id & parameter fields.
 These would be stored in the parameters object of the GeoJSON.
 The date and ID are mandatory.
-The _param_ field is an optional field you would want to report in Cesium.
+The _param_ field is optional and only used for reporting in Cesium.
 ```javascript
 const options = {
   date: "date_recorded",